MetaMask/metamask-docs/services/reference/blast/quickstart.md

 ## Prerequisites

-Ensure you have an [API key](../../../../developer-tools/dashboard/get-started/create-api/) with the Blast networked enabled.
+Ensure you have an [API key](../../../../developer-tools/dashboard/get-started/create-api/) with the Blast network enabled.

 ## Make calls